iUSCAN Launches a Fellows' Intestinal Ultrasound Training and Certification Pathway

 Application Requirements

-Priority will be given to applicants who are pursuing advanced IBD training, have consistent access to an ultrasound machine, and demonstrate a commitment (with detailed plan and support) to completing at least 100 exams.
+Priority will be given to applicants who are pursuing advanced IBD training followed by seniority in fellowship, have consistent access to a dedicated ultrasound machine, and demonstrate a commitment (with a detailed, specific plan including blocked clinic time and dates, and local support) to completing at least 100 exams locally over 1 year.

 Required Materials:

-- Letter of Motivation: Describe your interest in IUS, your plan to meet certification requirements, ultrasound equipment availability at your site with access to a high frequency linear probe and low frequency convex probe, and whether a current IUS practitioner is available locally to mentor you.
+Letter of Motivation: Describe your interest in IUS, your detailed plan to meet certification requirements, dedicated ultrasound equipment availability at your site with access to a high frequency linear probe and low frequency convex probe, and whether a current IUS practitioner is available locally to mentor you.

-- Letter of Support: A formal letter from your Program Director or Division Chief confirming institutional support and your ability to complete the required 100 examinations and attend the mandatory hands-on sessions.
+Letter of Support: A formal letter from your Program Director or Division Chief confirming institutional support and your ability to complete the required 100 examinations based on their review of your specific completion plan and attend the mandatory hands-on sessions.

 Program Cost: This program is free of charge for accepted trainees.
 Note: If accepted, participants must become iUSCAN members (membership is not required at the time of application).